Azure/arc_jumpstart_drops/sample_app/lorawan_aio/_index.md

 - Click "Apply"
 - Our next step is to configure source.
 For that click "+Configure source" button on screen and choose "MQ" as shown below:
 ![alt text](./images/ConfigureSourcePopup.png)
-- On "Source: MQ" page, enter the values for Name, Descirption, Topic and Data format as shown below:
+- On "Source: MQ" page, enter the values for Name, Description, Topic and Data format as shown below:
 ![alt text](./images/SourceMQ.png)
 - Topic name is the same topic name that is provided in the LoRaWAN broker
 - It is important to note that since LoRaWAN Gateway is using UDP protocol, we have to use "Raw" as the data format.
 - Click "Apply".
 - Our next step is to configure "+Add stages".
 Click "+Add stages" and chose "Transform" as shown below:
 ![alt text](./images/AddStage.png)
-- On "Stage: Tranform" page, enter name and description.
+- On "Stage: Transorm" page, enter name and description.
 Please make sure JQ Expression is kept with "." as shown below:
 ![alt text](./images/TransformStage.png)
 - As the name that we entered above, the purpose of the stage is just have a passthrough.
 It will get data from previous step and send it next step without making any changes.
 - The next and final step in creating the data pipeline is to add the destination.
 Click "+Add destination" button and choose "MQ" as the destination as shown below: